lilyosah/tech-knowledgebase/Software-Engineering/Testing.md

 ==Regression testing:== automatically rerunning old tests so that changes don't break what used to work ==Continuous integration testing:== continuous regression testing vs. later phases

+### How much testing is enough?
+(lines of code)/(lines of test) code-to-test ratio 1.2-1.5 is not unreasonable
+Better: "How thorough is my testing?"

 ## Structure of a Test Case
 ==System under test (SUT):== The object being tested.
 (Single method, group of methods, etc).
 Defined from the POV of the test